smartsendio/woocommerce/smart-send-shipping-woocommerce/readme.txt

 * Separates standard settings from the more advanced settings for simplicity
 * Includes more information about pick-up points in checkout page
 * Limit shipping methods by weight, price, user role, shipping zone, shipping class and much more

+= 7.1.17 =
+* Fix breaking change in WooCommerce 3.4.x: Shipping Rate method_id is used instead of the id when saving shipping methods.

 = 7.1.16 =
 * Minor fixes